Introduction

 Alternatively, just click and run the pipeline in databricks.

-If the pipeline succeeds you are good to replicate the same in stg workspace!
+If the pipeline is now persisted you are good to replicate the same in stg workspace!

 NB: If the above methods do not work ie. the dev pipeline failed, then request a PR to dev.
 When your branch is merged to dev, run the Build GX Conf file workflow with the everything set to dev, the name of the survey as gem_metrics version number as 2, and loop as no (if you select yes it loops over everything, not recommended).
 Then proceed with the below steps.